 The Animattikon Project is an animated film festival that takes place in the town of Pafos, Cyprus, annually, organized by the Kimonos Art Center.

-It is an event that embraces a wide range of activities revolving around the subject of animated film: a series of animation workshops open to the wide public, conferences and lectures on the history and theory of animation, cine-concerts where music is accompanied by animation and vice-versa.
-Several side screenings are organized as parallel events.
+It is an event that embraces a wide range of activities revolving around the subject of animated film: animation workshops open to the wide public, conferences and lectures on the history and theory of animation, presentations of works in progress, round tables, cine-concerts.